mfem/web/src/tutorial/fem.md

 ### <i class="fa fa-check-square-o"></i>&nbsp; Annotated Example 1

-MFEM's Example 1 implements the above simple finite element method for the Poisson problem in the source file [examples/ex1.cpp](https://github.com/mfem/mfem/blob/master/examples/ex1.cpp).
+MFEM's Example 1 implements the above simple FEM for the Poisson problem in the source file [examples/ex1.cpp](https://github.com/mfem/mfem/blob/master/examples/ex1.cpp).
 We set $f=1$ in (1) and enforce homogeneous Dirichlet boundary conditions on the whole boundary.

-Below we highlight selected portion of the example code and connect them with the description in the previous section.
+Below we highlight selected portions of the example code and connect them with the description in the previous section.
 You can follow along by browsing `ex1.cpp` in your VS Code browser window.
+In the settings of this tutorial, the visualization will automatically update in the GLVis browser window.

 The computational mesh is provided as input (option `-m`), it could be 3D, 2D, surface, hex/tet, etc. The following code
 (lines [120-137](https://github.com/mfem/mfem/blob/master/examples/ex1.cpp#L120-L137))
-loads the mesh from the given file, `mesh_file`, creates the corresponding MFEM object `mesh` of class `Mesh` and refines the mesh uniformly to about 50,000 elements.
-You can easily modify that by changing the definition of `ref_levels`.
+loads the mesh from the given file, `mesh_file`; creates the corresponding MFEM object `mesh` of class `Mesh`; and refines the mesh uniformly to about 50,000 elements.
+You can easily modify the refinement by changing the definition of `ref_levels`.

 ```c++
 Mesh mesh(mesh_file, 1, 1);